Reviews.com is reader-supported. If you click on or buy something via a link on this page, we may earn a commission.

 An all-in-one smartwatch and fitness tracker, the Apple Watch Series 4 is by far our favorite of the bunch.
 The breathable screen size “made it easy to forget that we were typing on a screen roughly the size of an Oreo.”
 It’s also the first of its kind that comes equipped with an FDA-approved electrocardiogram (EKG/ECG), which measures electrical signals in your heart (a procedure typically done in a doctor’s office).

-While they aren’t in consumers’ hands just yet, flexible phone screens aren’t necessarily anything new (lest we not forget about our dear Motorola Razr).
-If you’re an early-adopter and want the convenience of a smartphone with the screen size and flexibility of a tablet, foldable might pique your interest.
+Foldable phones aren’t necessarily anything new (we can’t forget the dear Motorola Razr).
+But if you’re an early-adopter and want the convenience of a smartphone with the screen size and flexibility of a tablet, foldable might pique your interest.
 The word on the street is they’re pretty bulky, and, of course, pricey.
 We plan to keep our eyes on these to see whether they’re worth it.